malgorithms/toffee/README.md

 #}
 ```

-Another Toffee improvement for Express 3.0: Toffee compiles and caches templatess
-for bursts that you control.
-It's high performance without the need to restart your production webserver when
-you make a content change.

 Does it support `layout`?
 -------------------------
 Yes, this works in Express 3.0, emulating the Express 2.0 way.
 If you publish a file `foo.toffee` and pass a `layout` filename to it as a var, `foo.toffee` is rendered, and the results are put into